9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 small program, this may be fine, but in a larger software project, when one consumer of a library modifies its internals in a way that other consumers are not prepared for, the resulting bugs can be among the hardest of all to track down.
-These bugs occur at a level where we\'re unlikely to question our basic assumptions about a library until long after we\'ve exhausted all other avenues of inquiry.
+These bugs occur at a level where we're unlikely to question our basic assumptions about a library until long after we've exhausted all other avenues of inquiry.

 Even worse, once we leave our implementation exposed for a while, and some well-intentioned person inevitably bypasses our APIs and uses the implementation directly, we create a nasty quandary for ourselves if we need to fix a bug or make an enhancement.
-Either we can modify our internals, and break code that depends on them; or we\'re stuck with our existing internals, and must try to find some other way to make the change we need.
+Either we can modify our internals, and break code that depends on them; or we're stuck with our existing internals, and must try to find some other way to make the change we need.

-How can we revise our random number monad so that the fact that we\'re using the `State` monad is hidden?
+How can we revise our random number monad so that the fact that we're using the `State` monad is hidden?
 We need to somehow prevent our users from being able to call `get` or `put`.
-This is not difficult to do, and it introduces some tricks that we\'ll reuse often in day-to-day Haskell programming.
+This is not difficult to do, and it introduces some tricks that we'll reuse often in day-to-day Haskell programming.

-To widen our scope, we\'ll move beyond random numbers, and implement a monad that supplies unique values of *any* kind.
-The name we\'ll give to our monad is `Supply`.
-We\'ll provide the execution function, `runSupply`, with a list of values; it will be up to us to ensure that each one is unique.
+To widen our scope, we'll move beyond random numbers, and implement a monad that supplies unique values of *any* kind.
+The name we'll give to our monad is `Supply`.
+We'll provide the execution function, `runSupply`, with a list of values; it will be up to us to ensure that each one is unique.